 With that, the conversation evolved into "sealing of the village."
 This entails to not accept strangers in your home.
-One of the participants posted a photo of sign board being prepared and erected to announce that no one is to enter the village without permission from the Headman.
-This is particularly for visitors who might travel on foot from East Kalimantan.
+One of the participants posted a photo of a sign board being prepared and erected to announce that no one was to enter the village without permission from the Headman.
+This was specifically for visitors who might travel on foot from East Kalimantan.
 The discussion revolved around what happened if they did come.

 In response a participant posted: Good job.
-If they report to the headman, what is the protocol?
-Do they have quarantine place to accommodate them in Pa Umor?
-Or will the police or authorized person come and pick them up for further action as self-distancing rule won't allow you to accommodate them in your house or bring them yourself to Bario?
+If they were to report to the headman, what was the protocol?
+Do they have a quarantine place to accommodate them in Pa Umor?
+Or would the police or authorized person come and pick them up for further action as self-distancing rule would not allow you to accommodate them in your house or bring them yourself to Bario?

-In response the village decided to prepare a place for any visitors but to stay overnight and to leave the village immediately the next day.
-And it was posted that the same message has been sent by whatsapp to relatives across the border.
+In response the village decided to prepare a place for any visitors to stay overnight and to leave the village immediately the next day.
+It was posted that the same message had been sent by WhatsApp to relatives across the border.

-A person who lives in the village sent a message saying: I have just talked to the headman this morning, just incase there's a case of illegal entry on our side we should get ready a place for the visitors to stay overnight and leave home immediately the next day.
+A person who lives in the village sent a message saying: I have just talked to the headman this morning, just in case there's a case of illegal entry on our side we should get ready a place for the visitors to stay overnight and leave home immediately the next day.
 Ketua Kampung (Headman) will discuss with Jawatankuasa Kebajikan dan Keselamatan Kampung soonest on this matter.